 General Appearance and Characteristics

-The Basset Fauve de Bretagne with an ideal height of 32-38 cm, a short wiry coat and red wheaten in colour is easily distinguished from the other French Basset breeds.
+The Basset Fauve de Bretagne with an ideal height of 32 to 38 cm (12.5 to 15 inches), a short wiry coat and red wheaten in colour is easily distinguished from the other French Basset breeds.
 Easily capable of clearing fallen trees in his pursuit of quarry (rabbit to wild boar), this remarkable hound is by nature friendly and outgoing.
 Notable features to the head are the slightly aquiline, medium-length foreface and ears at the same level as the eye.
 The ears have a distinctive pleat from the root ending in a point, are covered with finer smooth hair, and are of a darker colour than the coat.

 The body has a wide, broad chest and slightly barrelled ribs.
 The top line should be level and when on the move the tail is carried slightly sickle-like.
 Front legs should be straight although a slight crook is permitted.
 The hindquarters are strong – typical of a working hound.
 The recent FCI new format standard defines the Fauve as being “the shortest backed of the Basset breeds”